ornao/pp4/README.md

 - Lighthouse mobile testing was poor in performance, try to improve score in future iterations.
 - Get carousel for each accomodation type pictures to display so user can see more pictures of their desired accomodation
 - Addinng CRUD and 'like' functionality to testimonials
+- add labels to view bookings display to make it clearer to guests which info is which
+- availibility checking function to compare check-in, check-out date, num of guests, accomodation type

 ## Deployment